-For more information about the page-mode feature implementation and programming file generation steps using the Quartus II software, refer to the Altera Enhanced Configuration Devices.
+Provides more information about the page-mode feature implementation and programming file generation steps using the Quartus II software.

 Real-Time Decompression

 EPC devices support on-chip real time decompression of configuration data.
 FPGA configuration data is compressed by the Quartus II software and stored in the EPC device.
 During configuration, the decompression engine inside the EPC device will decompress or expand configuration data.
 This feature increases the effective-configuration density of the EPC device up to 7, 15, or 30 Mb in the EPC4, EPC8, and EPC16 devices, respectively.